haochend413/ntkpr/README.md

 ntkpr # launch TUI
 ```
 ### GUI commands
-These now only works if you clone the it repo and run it locally.
+These now only works if you clone the git repo and build/run it locally.
 ```bash
 ntkpr gui # launch GUI
 ```